ghajduk3/OLOUT/README.md

 To tackle the above described problems, as a first contribution of the thesis we construct a data transformation pipeline that extracts, transforms and loads the raw phylogenetic data available from the database, [TreeBase](https://treebase.org/treebase-web/home.html).

-The transformation pipeline that constructs the final transformed dataset and is stored in [preprocess](olout/utils/preprocess.py) python module.
+The transformation pipeline that constructs the final transformed dataset is stored in [preprocess](olout/utils/preprocess.py) python module.
 The pipeline consists of several steps:
 - Parses the raw Nexus files.
 - Extracts the phylogenetic tree in the Newick format along with the node-label mapping.